Why Secure a PDF Before Sharing

-- 1Before sharing any PDF externally, inspect its metadata.
-Open Document Properties in your PDF viewer to see the embedded author name, organization, software used to create it, creation date, and modification history.
-This information is transmitted automatically every time you share the file.
+- 1Inspect the metadata first.
+Open Document Properties in your PDF viewer to see the embedded author name, organization, creation software, and modification history β all of it transmitted automatically every time you share the file.

 PDF Security Best Practices